 90-day rule: The Court may also choose to treat multiple convictions that do not arise from the same incident, but that result from the same court proceeding for related criminal acts committed within three months of each other, as one conviction.
 In other words, two or three convictions within 90 days of each other can be counted as one conviction.
-However, the court can also decide not to treat the multiple convictions as one for purposes of sealing the records.
+However, the court can also decide not to treat the multiple convictions as one for purposes of expungement.

 Ineligible offenses include:

-- Any 1st or 2nd degree felony;
+- Any 1st 2nd or 3rd degree felony;

 - Any offense with a mandatory prison term;